TDougy52/FollowTheBlackLine/README.md

 # FollowTheBlackLine
 Final Project in Microprocessor Technology.
 Written in C. The program is designed to have a car follow a black line made of electrical tape and get to a point then come back to the initial spot.

-Anthony Livingston    Follow the Black Line
+Anthony Livingston    Follow the Black Line    December 2015

 PROGRAM FUNCTION:
   This program is designed to use the 2 sensors on the rear wheel drive car to follow a black tape line.